OSMNames/OSMNames/docs/implementation/processing.rst

 	END;
 	$$ LANGUAGE plpgsql;

 With the reverse loop it is ensured to match only features with the same or a lower rank.
-Also, with checking geometry equality it is ensured that no infinite loop emerge (parent of feature A is feature B whose parent is feature A).
+Also, by checking geometry equality it is ensured that no infinite loop emerge (parent of feature A is feature B whose parent is feature A).
 This phenomenon was identified with European OSM data where geometry duplicates with different ids exist.
 Finally, only features with the same partition are considered.

 Finding Parent of Street segments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For every partition (country), all street segments that are contained in features having a rank of 22 or lower are determined and updated accordingly.
 22 (neighborhood, residential) is the highest rank of features that can contain street segments.
-This way it is ensured, that the parent has the highest rank possible if a features is contained in two parent features with different ranks.
+This way it is ensured, that the parent has the highest rank possible when a feature is contained in two parent features with different ranks.

 .. code-block:: sql